matfish2/vue-tables/readme.md

 ## Client Side

 Add the following element to your page wherever you want it to render.
-Make sure to wrap it with a parent element you can latch you vue instance into.
+Make sure to wrap it with a parent element you can latch your vue instance into.

     <div id="people">
       <v-client-table></v-client-table>